 What are the best Business Class seats on SAA A340-600?

-All seats in the cabin, except for the first and last row, are quiet good, especially for couples.
+All seats in the cabin, except for the first and last row, are quite good, especially for couples.

 Window seats don’t offer direct aisle access.
-Passengers seated in the first row may be bothered by the noise of the galley and passengers going to or returning from the lavatories.
+Passengers seated in the first row may be bothered by the galley’s noise and passengers going to or returning from the lavatories.
 I also suggest avoiding the last row of Business Class, which is close to the Economy bassinet seats.